-- (8) HJH One, L.L.C., an affiliate of H.J.
+- (11) HJH One, L.L.C., an affiliate of H.J.
 Heinz Company, holds 6,090,351 shares of common stock.
-Mr. Jimenez is President and Chief Executive Officer of Heinz Europe, a division of H.J.
-Heinz Company and Mr. Bertasso is Senior Vice President, and President--Asia Pacific for H.J.
+Mr. Ring is Vice President-Business Development of H.J.
+Heinz Company and Mr. Smyth is Chief Administrative Officer and Senior Vice President-Corporate and Government Affairs of H.J.
 Heinz Company.
-Share amounts presented for Mr. Jimenez and Mr. Bertasso do not include the shares of common stock held by HJH One, L.L.C.. - (9) Includes 60,000 shares of common stock issuable upon exercise of options granted under our Directors Plans and 22,770 shares of common stock issuable upon the exercise of options assumed upon consummation of our merger (the "Merger") with Celestial Seasonings, Inc. ("Celestial") in May 2000. - (10) Consists of 65,000 shares of common stock issuable upon exercise of options granted under our Directors Plans. - (11) Consists of 30,000 shares of common stock issuable upon the exercise of options granted under our Directors Plans. - (12) Consists of 15,000 shares of common stock issuable upon the exercise of options granted under our Directors Plan. - (13) Mr. Zilavy is nominated for election to our board of directors for the first time. - (14) Includes 212,500 shares for Mr. Jacobs and 162,500 shares for Mr. Lamel of common stock issuable upon exercise of options granted under the 1994 Plan.
-In the case of Mr. Jacobs, includes 15 shares held by his son.
-Mr. Jacobs and Mr. Lamel are executive officers. - (15) According to a Schedule 13G dated February 14, 2002, Wellington Management Company, LLP, in its capacity of investment advisor, may be deemed to beneficially own 1,811,000 shares held of record by clients of Wellington. - (16) According to a Schedule 13G dated February 14, 2002, John Hancock Advisors, LLC has direct beneficial ownership of 1,868,140 shares.
-Through their parent-subsidiary relationship to John Hancock Advisors, LLC, John Hancock Financial Services, Inc., John Hancock Life Insurance Company, John Hancock Subsidiaries, LLC and The Berkeley Financial Group, LLC have indirect beneficial ownership of these shares. - (17) Includes 535,000 shares issuable upon the exercise of options granted under the 1993 Plan, 2,410,000 shares issuable upon the exercise of options granted under the 1994 Plan, 22,770 shares issuable upon the exercise of options granted under Celestial plans assumed in connection with the Merger, 610,000 shares issuable upon the exercise of options granted under our Directors Plans and 168,499 shares issuable upon the exercise of warrants.
-See notes 1 through 14.
+Share amounts presented for Mr. Ring and Mr. Smyth do not include the shares of common stock held by HJH One, L.L.C.
+According to a Schedule 13D dated October 6, 1999, the principal business office of H.J.
+Heinz Company is located at 600 Grant Street, Pittsburgh, PA 15219. - (12) According to a Schedule 13G dated February 14, 2004, Wellington Management Company, LLP, in its capacity of investment advisor, may be deemed to beneficially own 2,385,150 shares held of record by clients of Wellington, and the address of its principal business office is 75 State Street, Boston, MA 02109 - (13) Includes 2,935,000 shares issuable upon the exercise of options granted under the 2002 Plan, 16,445 shares issuable upon the exercise of options granted under Celestial plans assumed in connection with the Merger, 714,500 shares issuable upon the exercise of options granted under our Directors Plans and 36,667 shares issuable upon the exercise of warrants.
+See Notes 1 through 10 above.